codedbymari/medication-log/README.md

 # Medication Log/Tracker

-Check it out here: https://pillsnpotion.netlify.app/
+Check it out here: medication-log.vercel.app

 A simple and intuitive web application designed to help users track their medication.
 All medication logs are stored in the browser's local storage, ensuring data persistence even after a page refresh.